Remko Pasveer: Ajax

 On 23 April 2021, it was announced that Pasveer had signed a two-year contract with Ajax, joining the club on a free transfer from 1 July.
 He made his debut for the club on 7 August in a 4–0 loss to PSV in the Johan Cruyff Shield.
 Due to suspensions and injuries for goalkeepers André Onana and Maarten Stekelenburg, Pasveer stayed on as the starter in goal.
 On 19 October 2021 Pasveer earned a record as the first goalkeeper to stop three direct shots on goal from Norwegian striker Erling Haaland in a UEFA Champions League match.
 Pasveer went on to keep a clean sheet against Borussia Dortmund as the match ended a 4–0 win for Ajax.
 Four days later, Pasveer kept a clean-sheet once more, in a regular season match, as Ajax defeated his former club, and rivals PSV Eindhoven 5–0 at home.
 He conceded only two goals in the domestic league prior to matchday 12, played on 7 November 2021.
 This proved to be a record, as no goalkeeper in the Eredivisie had conceded so few goals during the first twelve games before.
 This yielded an impressive average of one goal against every four matches, both at national and international level.

-During the 2024–25 Europa League qualifying phase, he managed to save five shots during the penalty shootouts against Panathinaikos which ended in a 13–12 victory following a 1–1 draw on aggregate.
+During the 2024–25 Europa League qualifying phase, he managed to save five shots and score one during the penalty shootouts against Panathinaikos which ended in a 13–12 victory following a 1–1 draw on aggregate.

+Return to Heracles Almelo

+After losing the first-choice goalkeeping spot to Vítězslav Jaroš in the first half of the 2025–26 season with Ajax, on 29 January 2026, Pasveer returned to Heracles Almelo on a short-term deal until the end of the season to help with the club's relegation battle.

+Return to Twente

+On 2 July 2026, Pasveer returned to Twente on a free transfer, while also being appointed to work as a goalkeeping coach.